Zero-Dynamics/cash-core/doc/guide-startmany.md

 Create the servicenode.conf file in the same directory as your wallet.dat.

-Copy the ServiceNode private key and correspondig collateral output transaction that holds the 1K DYNAMIC.
+Copy the ServiceNode private key and correspondig collateral output transaction that holds the 1K ODYNCASH.

 *Please note, the ServiceNode priviate key is not the same as a wallet private key.
 Never put your wallet private key in the servicenode.conf file.
 That is equivalent to putting your 1,000 DYN on the remote server and defeats the purpose of a hot/cold setup.*